David Dunn: Barrow

 In July 2020, Dunn became linked with the vacant managerial position at Barrow, whose previous manager Ian Evatt had recently departed to join Bolton Wanderers just shortly after guiding the club to promotion into the English Football League.
 On 9 July, his appointment at the club was confirmed, after he signed a two-year contract.
 This became Dunn's first permanent managerial position since his tenure at Oldham Athletic concluded in 2016.
 After 22 matches, the last nine without a win, and with the team 21st in the table, Dunn was sacked on 13 December 2020.

 Port Vale

 In July 2022, he joined Port Vale as a first-team coach.
+He left the club following the sacking of Andy Crosby in February 2024.

 Personal life

-Dunn was in a relationship with actress Sammy Winward; the couple were once engaged and had a daughter named Mia together.
+Dunn was in a relationship with actress Sammy Winward; the couple were once engaged and had a daughter named Mia.
 Dunn has three children with his wife, Hayley.
 The oldest, Isaac, was born in 2008.

 During his first spell at Blackburn Rovers, Dunn wrote a column for the Lancashire Telegraph, and was known as a prankster.
+He later went onto business with former teammate Garry Flitcroft, running a timber firm named Flitcraft.